Where Flowers Speak, Friendship Grows

 - Clean any residual ink from the stamp with a paper towel.

-- Be sure to keep inside of the lines of the image as you work.
+- Be sure to keep inside the lines of the image as you work.

 - Take adequate time with this step to prevent smearing or bleeding.